innoWADEtech/feature-viewer/README.md

+# Update

+Old version of feature viewer used for dash plotly component.
+Maybe update to later version at some point.
+Updated to allow id to include CSS escaped characters

 # neXtProt - The knowledge resource on human proteins

 This is a code repository for the SIB - Swiss Institute of Bioinformatics CALIPHO group neXtProt project